 The Water aerobics program was created to help improve the wellbeing of the clients of the Pius X Medical Service in Moree, NSW.

 Targeting those with chronic diseases such as cardiovascular disease and diabetes, the program was designed to be accessible for all regardless of age and ability.
-The six-week program includes two one-hour sessions each week with a fitness instructor, at no cost to the participants.
+The six-week program included two one-hour sessions each week with a fitness instructor, at no cost to the participants.

 Pius X Aboriginal Corporation